 Ticks constitute a real risk for you and your family.
 These parasitic little bugs harbor harmful disease, and because their bites are usually painless, it's possible to go several days without noticing you've been bitten.
 To make matters worse, these creatures are usually quite small, meaning avoiding a tick encounter requires real vigilance.

 Here's what you need to know about these creatures and how to keep yourself safe from ticks:

-Members of the arachnid family, these parasitic bugs are relatives of spiders and scorpions.
+Members of the class Arachnida, these parasitic bugs are relatives of spiders and scorpions.
 There are many species found throughout the world, feeding on the blood of larger animals of all sorts.
-And beyond wild creatures, ticks are capable of infecting livestock, pets and even humans.
+And beyond wild creatures, ticks are capable of infecting livestock, and even humans.

 Ticks are usually found in long grass or brush.
 This offers cover from birds and other predators, but also gives the bugs an opportunity to latch on to passing animals.
 Unlike fleas, ticks crawl right onto a host, and tall grass or branches give ticks better access.

 Leaf litter is another place to find ticks, especially because this offers warmth and moisture for the bugs.
 In the winter, an insulating layer of snow and the heat from decaying leaves help ticks survive frigid conditions.

 No matter the season, do your best to avoid the kind of areas that are most likely to harbor ticks.
 If you spend an afternoon doing yard work or come home from a hike, you could accidentally be bringing ticks into your home.

 Always take the time to conduct a thorough tick check.
 Look all over your body for these tiny bugs, as they can climb in and under your clothes before biting down.